oracle-livelabs/developer/dev-guide-ai-finance/ai-answers/ai-answers.md

     ![James Smith AI generated recommendations](./images/ai-exercise.png " ")

-**Congratulations, you have successfully completed the AI Developer Coding Exercise!**
+**Congratulations, you have successfully completed the Generative AI Challenge!** You have updated the files to make the necessary changes in the code so that the AI prompt returns the top 5 loans instead of the current 3.
+The company can now see more loans options and provide better service to their customer.

 ## Learn More